 Invoice processing is one of the most important things your Accounts Payable department does in their day-to-day to keep your company running.
-The only question is, how long does it take? and, how long should it take?
+So, how long does it take? and, how long should it take?

-Invoice processing automation software can help improve invoice processing times with more efficiency, streamlined processes, and better workflows.
+AP automation software can greatly improve invoice processing times with more efficiency, streamlined processes, and better workflows.

-Ardent Partners reports that times vary according to organizational size and type, but invoice processing automation software can reduce invoice processing time down to about 3-5 days (12-15 for some organizations).
+Ardent Partners reports that times vary according to organizational size and type, but AP automation software can reduce invoice processing time down to about 3-5 days from receipt to payment.

 In general, most invoices travel the same path:

-Setbacks at any stage of the process can be costly, strain relationships with suppliers/vendors, and cause you to miss out on early payment discounts, which is why identifying and eliminating as many inefficiencies as possible is so important.
+Setbacks at any stage in this process can be costly, strain relationships with suppliers/vendors, cause you to miss out on early payment discounts, tie up in AP teams in repetitive tasks rather than value-added tasks.

-In addition to the time it takes to process an invoice, the cost it takes AP departments to process one invoice is another key performance indicator (KPI) business should be tracking, and the longer it takes to process an invoice, the more costly it’s going to be.
+In addition to the time it takes to process an invoice, the cost to process a single invoice is another key performance indicator (KPI) businesses should be tracking.

 When considering what it costs to process a single invoice, it’s important to include your staffing and storage costs, as well as late fees, errors, and missed early payment discounts.

 - Cut your invoice processing time in half.
 Automation software can cut your invoice processing time in half and allow you to capture more early payment discounts.
-Manual processing just doesn’t compare to automation technology.
+Pro Tip: Real-time integration to the ERP enables much faster processing time.